ArthurBernard/Arthur-CV-LaTeX/README.md

 ### Header

-Set personnal informations (if you don't want to display one (or several) personnal information let the command empty):
+Set personal information (if you don't want to display one (or several) personal information let the command empty):

 ``` latex
 \profilepic{path/picture}